mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 Workstream (co)leads must accept the following responsibilities:

 1. To be a primary point of contact for queries.
-2. To schedule, hold and record workstream meetings as required.
+2. To schedule, hold, record and publish recordings and minutes of workstream meetings.
 3. To facilitate liaison between workstream contributors, other workstreams and the rest of the community.
 4. To create, publish on community central and maintain a workstream team charter document.
 5. Report Progress to...